Convert DOCX to PDF from Streams in Java with GroupDocs

 import java.io.FileNotFoundException;

-Step 2: Define Conversion Method
+Step 2: Define the Conversion Method

 public class LoadDocumentFromStream {